 RijT denotes the number of PDSCH PRBs multiplexed by i MIMO layers at sampling occasion j.

-N(T) denotes total number of sampling occasions taken during time period T;

-P(T) denotes total number of PDSCH PRBs available for 1 sampling occasion on single MIMO layer per cell;
+PjT denotes total number of PDSCH PRBs available for sampling occasion j on single MIMO layer per cell;

 LM(T) denotes the maximum scheduled layer number of PDSCH in time period T defined in CR S5-215650;

+NOTE: At every sampling occasion the maximum scheduled layer number of all PRBs included in PDSCH is collected as a sampling value and at the end of statistical duration the average of all sampling values is the measuremnt result as defined in TS 28.552.

 T denotes the time period during which measurement is performed;